ChameleonCloud/docs/source/user/pi_eligibility.rst

 Chameleon PIs carry significant responsibility for the users on their projects;
 we therefore limit PI eligibility to individual from the following groups:

-- **Academic institutions**: This eligibility criterion coves research scientists or faculty members in those institutions.
+- **Academic institutions**: This eligibility criterion covers research scientists or faculty members in those institutions.
 - **Federal agencies such as national labs, R&D centers, and institutes**:
   Research staff employed by federal agencies or non-NSF Federally Funded R&D